National Sigma Xi and Kansas State Chapter of Sigma Xi Grants-in-Aid of Research Programs

-Upcoming deadline for national and local grant applications: March 15, 2017 and October 1, 2017
+Upcoming deadline for national and local grant applications: Fall deadline, October 1, 2021; Spring deadline, March 15, 2021

 National competition: The national program awards grants of up to $1,000 to undergraduate and graduate students from all areas of the sciences and engineering.
 (Designated funds from the National Academy of Sciences allow for grants of up to $5,000 for astronomy research and $2,500 for vision related research.)
 Students may use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.

 While membership in Sigma Xi is not a requirement for applying for national funding from the Grants-in-Aid of Research program, approximately 75% of funds are restricted for use by dues paying student members of Sigma Xi or students whose project advisor is a dues paying member of Sigma Xi.

 Learn How to Submit Your Best Grant Application

 Watch a recording of Sigma Xi's Google Hangout, "How to Submit Your Best Grant Application," to learn about the Grants in Aid of Research application review process.
 Speakers Peter Harries, chair of the GIAR Committee, and Emma Perry, member and former chair of the committee, took questions from the audience.
 Kevin Bowen, former GIAR program manager, also answered questions about the application.
 Youmay also want to visit the national GIAR web site.